 1.32 Extensive consultation has been undertaken as the Neighbourhood Plan has progressed.
 Winchfield does not have a village wide Facebook page or any other means of electronic communication which would reach every residence or commercial premises.
-Every communication has been delivered by hand and announced in the Parish magazine 'Contact' which is delivered to every household each month.
-Limitations were imposed by the Covid Pandemic but it was possible to hold dropin events to elicit opinions, invite feedback and to share some of the evidence collected.
+Every communication has been delivered by hand and also announced in the Parish magazine 'Contact'.
+Limitations were imposed by the Covid Pandemic but it was possible to hold drop-in events to elicit opinions, invite feedback and to share some of the evidence collected.

 1.33 An introductory flyer was delivered to all households during July 2020 to announce that the review was underway.
-This was followed by an invitation delivered to every home in advance of every drop-in event and a notice was placed in the Parish magazine 'Contact' which is delivered to every home in the Parish.
+This was followed by an invitation delivered to every home in advance of every drop-in event and a notice was placed in the Parish magazine 'Contact' which is delivered monthly to every home in the Parish.